 In certain cases the catheter will be left in place so that the urine can be constantly drained into a collection bag which is worn on the leg.
 There are two kinds of indwelling catheter: urethral and suprapubic.
 A urethral catheter is inserted into the bladder through the urethra and a suprapubic catheter is inserted into the bladder through a hole in the abdomen, a few inches below the tummy button.

-We have fact sheets available explaining the differences between the different types of catheters; please visit our Resources section for these and other fact sheets that you may find helpful.
+We have information sheets available explaining the differences between the different types of catheters; please visit our Resources section for these and other information sheets that you may find helpful.
 To read more on the possible tests that you may need to have, please read our Bladder Advice Sheet.

 If you are concerned about your problem and it is starting to affect your day to day life make an appointment to see your doctor, continence nurse or specialist physiotherapist.
 A continence nurse and specialist physiotherapist are healthcare professionals who specialise in bladder and bowel problems.